palpasa4/Vrit-Task-B/README.md

    First, you need to install Node.js.
 Node.js is a JavaScript runtime used to build and run React apps.
 - Download and install Node.js from the link: https://nodejs.org/en/download .
 - During installation, npm (Node Package Manager) will be installed automatically. npm is used to install libraries and dependencies for your React project.
-- To check if Node.js and npm were installed correctly, run these commands in your terminal: node -v npm -v
+- To check if Node.js and npm were installed correctly, run these commands in your terminal:<br>
+node -v
+npm -v